samueldsingh/data-engineering/interview_questions/15-oops.md

 In summary, multiple inheritance allows a class to inherit properties from more than one base class, enhancing code reusability and flexibility.
 While it brings advantages, it should be used thoughtfully, and developers need to be aware of the complexities it can introduce, such as the diamond problem and the importance of a clear MRO.

-### 21. super keyword importance
+## 21. super keyword importance

+- The `super()` function is used to give access to methods and properties of a parent or sibling class.
+- The `super()` function returns an object that represents the parent class.
-The `super()` keyword in Python is essential when working with inheritance, especially in cases of method overriding and cooperative multiple inheritance.
+- The `super()` keyword in Python is essential when working with inheritance, especially in cases of method overriding and cooperative multiple inheritance.
 It allows a subclass to call a method from its parent class.
-The `super()` keyword is crucial for maintaining the correct method resolution order (MRO) and ensuring that method calls are properly delegated to the appropriate parent class.
+- The `super()` keyword is crucial for maintaining the correct method resolution order (MRO) and ensuring that method calls are properly delegated to the appropriate parent class.

 Here are some important use cases and benefits of the `super()` keyword: